hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 before the method was executed (if it does hold, we say the method preserves the invariant).

 If an invariant is proven, it is safe to assume that it holds in other rules and invariants.
-The requireInvariant command &lt;requireInvariant&gt; makes it easy to add this assumption to another rule, and is a quick way to rule out counterexamples that start in impossible states.
+The requireInvariant command <requireInvariant> makes it easy to add this assumption to another rule, and is a quick way to rule out counterexamples that start in impossible states.
 See also /docs/user-guide/patterns/safe-assum.
 ---
 {note} Invariants are intended to describe the state of a contract at a particular point in time.
 Therefore, you should only use view functions inside of an invariant.
 Non-view functions are allowed, but the behavior is undefined.